 We use the Compass tool to help us to audit our progress in meeting the Gatsby benchmarks.
 These is reviewed regularly.

-Every student has multiple opportunities to from employers about work, employment and the skills in the work place.
-We have visiting speakers, mentoring and enterprise schemes.
+Encounters with employers and employees - Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
+This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.

 Experiences of workplaces - Every pupil should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities and expand their networks.